 Each part is made up of 40 credits.
 Part One consists of 40 Level Three credits and Parts Two and Three consist of 40 Level Four credits each.

 To progress to Part Two you're expected to complete the units of Part One successfully.

 To progress to Part Three (i.e. Unit Seven) you're expected to complete all previous units successfully.
 To be awarded a Foundation Diploma you must accumulate 120 credits in total.
 This means you'll need to complete all units of the course in order to gain the Foundation Diploma.

-You're expected to attend Monday, Tuesday and Thursday 10.30am - 4.30pm, and occasionally on a Wednesday or Friday for workshop inductions and additional classes.
+You’re expected to attend Monday to Thursday 10.30am – 4.30pm, and occasionally on a Friday for workshop inductions and additional classes.